When will my child apply for college or university?

 Await offers

-Following submission, UCAS sends applications to the applicants 5 choices.
-Overtime, applicants may be invited to an interview and will hear back from universities with either an unconditional offer, a conditional offer or a rejection.
+Following submission, UCAS sends applications to the 5 choices made by the applicant.
+Applicants may be invited to an interview and will hear back from universities with either an unconditional offer, a conditional offer or a rejection.
 Once applicants have heard back from all the Universities they applied to, they make a firm (first choice) and insurance (second choice) choice.
 If a conditional offer has been received, applicants need to wait until results day to see if they have met the conditions.
 Colleges will contact applicants directly to advise whether they have been invited to an interview.
 Following an interview applicants will receive one of four responses: an unconditional offer, a conditional offer, a place on the waiting list or a rejection.
 If pupils have been successful in gaining a place on more than one college course, they will be expected to choose one to commit to.

 Additional Helpful Resources

-• Further information on National Qualifications can be found here on the SQA website.
+• Further information on National Qualifications can be found here on the Qualifications Scotland (SQA) website.

 • For specific information on the subject choices available at your child’s school please visit the respective school website.